juhamyllari/make-your-mark/Documentation/manual.md

 The application has two options for editing a bookmark: editing its single field or all fields that have only one parameter.

 The command "edit" allows you to modify a single field.
 It prompts you to pick a field and to provide new content for it.
 The command "editall" goes through all one-parameter fields in order and allows you to edit the ones you desire.
-After going through all fields the changes are displayed and confirmation is asked.
+After going through all the fields the changes are displayed and confirmation is asked.